Music Theory Validation Exam

 Monday, August 27, 2018, 11:45 a.m.-1:45 p.m., 419 Music Practice Building

-- Regardless of how much previous music theory coursework s/he has had, any freshman or transfer student may elect to take all or part of a combined waiver exam for MUS 180, 182, 181, 280, and 281.
+- Regardless of how much previous music theory coursework s/he has had, any freshman or transfer student who has placed into MUS 180 (rather than MUS 180E) may elect to take all or part of a combined waiver exam for MUS 180, 182, 181, 280, and 281.

 - The exam is offered in a single, 2-hour block just prior to the fall semester.

 - The exam is clearly sectioned into groups of questions pertaining to each course.

 - Students who take the exam will be notified before the start of the fall semester about whether they have waived out of one or more courses.

 - Students must take a written theory course either before or concurrently with its corresponding aural skills course.
 So, for example, a student who passes out of MUS 182 (first-semester aural skills) and MUS 183 (second-semester aural skills), but not out of any written music theory courses, must wait until s/he has completed MUS 180 (first-semester music theory) and MUS 181 (second-semester music theory) before enrolling in MUS 282 (third-semester aural skills).

 MUS 180 and MUS 180E : Fundamentals of Music